Data Analysis for Business, Economics, and Policy

 Gábor Kézdi

 Gábor Kézdi is a Research Associate Professor at the University of Michigan’s Institute for Social Research.
 He published in top journals in economics, statistics, and political science on topics including household finances, health, education, demography, and ethnic disadvantages and prejudice.
-He has managed several data collection projects in Europe; currently, he is co-investigator of the Health and Retirement Study in the U.S. He has consulted various governmental and non-governmental institutions on the disadvantage of the Roma minority and the evaluation of social interventions.
+He has managed several data collection projects in Europe; currently, he is co-investigator of the Health and Retirement Study in the U.S. He has consulted various governmental and non-governmental organizations on the disadvantage of the Roma minority and the evaluation of social interventions.
 He has taught data analysis, econometrics, and labor economics from undergraduate to Ph.D. levels since 2002 and supervised a number of MA and PhD students.
 Personal website

 We could not have done this alone.
 Far from it.
 So, we are grateful, really.